breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 Second, I found a fantastic e-book called [Invent Your Own Computer Games With Python](https://inventwithpython.com/invent4thed/).
 It's targeted at an audience...much younger than I was.
 As a result, the writing is exceptionally clear and simple.
 Perfect for an absolute beginner with limited guidance.

-Armed with these tools, I wrote _lots_ of sloppy, beginner-style programs.
-My crowning glory was a dinky chatbot that had hard-coded responses to common phrases.
-Success was just around the corner.
+Armed with these tools, I wrote dozens of sloppy, rudimentary programs.
+Notably, I made a "chatbot" with hard-coded responses to common phrases.
+I was so proud of that, and success felt like it was just around the corner.

 Except it wasn't.